exoscale/lingo/README.md

-If you want to have more precise error handling based on the problem pred only (usually it's the best things to do) you can use `set-pred-error!`.
+If you want to have more precise error handling based on the problem pred only (usually it's the best thing to do) you can use `set-pred-error!`.
 This will result in the addition of the `:exoscale.lingo.explain.pred/*` keys to the problem.